-Sandy Weiner, J.D., brings almost two decades of experience as a California tax analyst with an expertise in business tax issues.
+Sandy Weiner, J.D., brings over two decades of experience as a California tax analyst with an expertise in business tax issues.
 She assists practitioners with complex tax issues such as apportionment, combined reporting, and state credits and incentives.
 She is also an expert on conformity issues.
-She is a graduate of Colorado College with her J.D. from Hastings College of the Law.
+She is a graduate of Colorado College with her J.D. from UC Hastings College of the Law.

 Kathryn Zdan, EA, is Spidell Publishing’s Editorial Director.
-She writes and assists in research and editing articles for Spidell’s California Taxletter® and Spidell’s Federal Taxletter®.
+She writes and assists in research and editing articles for Spidell’s California Taxletter® and Spidell’s Federal Taxletter®, and she presents the weekly Spidell’s California Minute® and Spidell’s Federal Tax Minute™ podcasts.
 She also updates many of Spidell’s tax guides.
 She has a master’s degree from California State University, Fullerton, and completed her undergraduate work at the University of Michigan.

 This information is provided with the understanding that the publisher is not engaged in rendering legal, accounting, or other professional advice and assumes no liability whatsoever in connection with its use.
 Because tax laws are constantly changing, and are subject to differing interpretations, we urge you to do additional research before acting on the information contained in this document.